clarkemw/script.moonlight-embedded-launcher/README.md

-# Moonlight-Embedded-Launcher
+# moonlight-embedded-launcher
-Docker container/Kodi launcher for running moonlight-embedded on LibreELEC Raspberry Pi systems.
+Docker container/Kodi launcher for running moonlight-embedded on LibreELEC/Raspberry Pi systems.

 ## Background:
 This Docker container/Kodi addon-on was developed to enable moonlight game streaming on LibreELEC systems.
 Since LibreELEC is a "just enough" distribution dependencies for moonlight-embedded are missing, requiring the use of a Docker container to run.
 A simple add-on lets you launch moonlight from within Kodi and stream games from your PC to your LibreELEC devicee.